 - 2 lbs carrots peeled, I use organic

-- 4 cups good chicken stock
+- 4 cups good chicken stock or vegetable broth

 - 2 bay leaves